monchrome/monchrome/README.md

 **Major Architectural Contributions -**
 - Delivered architectural design and implementation of fintech & issuer Billing service at Visa Inc.
-- Delivered architectural design and implementation of fintech authorizations for allowing usage of VISA APIs.
+- Delivered architectural design and implementation of fintech authorizations for allowing usage of Visa APIs.
 - Devised the architecture of CRVAgent (a tool that will fix CVE's for containerized applications.)
 - Implemented architectural design, implementation of sandboxing content uploads before they are deemed secure for further distribution.
-- Designed the overall arcitecture and implementation of authZ model for Salesforce Opportunity Scoring.
+- Designed the overall architecture and implementation of authZ model for Salesforce Opportunity Scoring.
-- Designed the overall arcitecture and implementation of authZ model for global model trainings and allow cross tenant data collection into global model usage.
+- Designed the overall architecture and implementation of authZ model for global model trainings and allow cross tenant data collection into global model usage.
 - Designed solution for allowing all microservices to use AWS STS token and gain access to only requested resources on AWS S3.
 - Designed solution for tenant org migrations from one AWS region to another.
 - Devised the entire architecture of automated Fuzzers for CRM Soap APIs.